nais/doc/clusters/migrating-to-gcp.md

 ### Privacy

-Google is cleared to be a data processor for personally identifiable information (PII) at NAV, and NAVs Privacy Policy explicitly states that data shared with NAV may be stored in the cloud.
+Google is cleared to be a data processor for personally identifiable information (PII) at NAV.
 However, before your team moves any applications or data to GCP the following steps should be taken:

 1. Review part 1 of the PVK document ("Grunnlegende personvernavklaringer").
 If this document references our on-premises infrastructure or any usage of resources or capabilities that will change as a result of the migration, update the document accordingly.